zendframework/zend-expressive-session/README.md

 - Ability to create and access flash messages, with configurable hops.
 - Ability to generate and validate CSRF tokens.

+> ### Deprecated
+>
+> Most functionality listed below will be removed from this package in an
+> upcoming commit; see the [TODO](TODO.md) for details.
+Segments may still be
+> around, but would only contain data access, not flash messages or CSRF
+> tooling.
+>
+> Flash messages and CSRF tooling will be provided by separate packages built on
+> top of this one.

 To create or access a segment: